 However, the guitar brand or model is not the point here.
 The point is how resellers and dealers behave and care for their customers in this industry.

-During my service in the industry, I had the chance to interact with many companies either be a manufacturer, distributor, dealer, reseller…etc.
+During my service in the industry, I had the chance to interact with many companies either be manufacturers, distributors, dealers, reseller…etc.

 I often heard negative things about Thomann from people!
 Most companies define Thomann as the gigantic monster that eats up small companies.
 Some even claimed that after Thomann had become so bigger, their business shattered.